cubipod/dotfiles/README.md

 # Dotfiles
-Here's a collection of my dotfile configurations I use in my Fedora/i3 installation.
-Feel free to copy what you need!
+This is a collection of all my dotfile configurations I use in [Fedora i3 Spin](https://fedoraproject.org/spins/i3).
+This *should* work for other distros running i3, but I can't guarantee functionality, of course.
+Feel free to copy whatever you need!

 > [!WARNING]
 > This is a work in progress and is nowhere near complete!
-I don't reccomend copying anything here yet!
+I don't recommend copying anything here yet!

 ## Installation
 1. Ensure that Git is installed on your system